<< ARI Watch< Part I Part II Part III

 2 Mr. Peikoff speaks of this period in his podcast of 2 July 2012.
 He says that he opposed Obama in 2008, despite (as he reminds his listeners) “that it might seem to be inconsistent with other things” he is saying.
 Mr. Peikoff continues, referring to the Democratic nomination that was held before the presidential election: “I publicly came out for Hillary in the campaign against Obama.”
 In the podcast he is very self-righteous about his having supported her relative to the other candidates, yet – we point out – as President she would have been not much different from Obama.

-3 The quote about fascism is usually said to be from Sinclair Lewis’s novel It Can’t Happen Here.
+5 The quote about fascism is usually said to be from Sinclair Lewis’s novel It Can’t Happen Here.
 The novel does express the sentiment but you won’t find that exact quote there.
-It’s either a paraphrase or it’s from the novel’s theatrical version which Lewis also wrote (I haven’t read the latter).
-For a synopsis of the story see Is It Happening Here? on this website.
+It might be from the novel’s theatrical version which Lewis also wrote, I haven’t read it.
+For a synopsis of the story see Is It Happening Here?.

-4 See A Question for Leonard Peikoff and Harry Binswanger on Torture and the other torture articles on this website.
+6 See A Question for Leonard Peikoff and Harry Binswanger on Torture and the other articles about torture on this website.

-5 To fight the ethics of socialism (which leads to fascism) is to fight the worst part of the ethics of Christianity.
+7 To fight the ethics of socialism (which leads to fascism) is to fight the worst part of the ethics of Christianity.
 Mr. Peikoff fails to make this important connection in his podcast.
-(Perhaps he felt it unnecessary because it’s part of the Objectivist background.)
+(Perhaps he felt it unnecessary because it is part of the Objectivist background.)

 Mr. Peikoff refers to the collapse of socialism, apparently meaning among mainstream intellectuals because it’s alive and kicking in politics.
 Given his demonization of Christianity it’s worth pointing out that historically most Jewish voters have voted socialist (for example, in the 2008 election 78% of Jewish voters opted for Obama) and most Protestant voters have not (in the same election 45% of Protestant voters opted for Obama).
 One fact in Mr. Peikoff’s favor is that Catholics favor socialism but not as much as Jews (54%).

-Notable in both talk and article is Mr. Biddle’s leading you to believe that ARI had opposed the Iraq War.
-(In his talk he calls it “this so-called war.”)
-He uses the same technique as the Op-Ed “What We Owe Our Soldiers” (reviewed on this website) which ARI once republished each Veterans Day and Memorial Day.
+Notable in both talk and article is Mr. Biddle’s leading you to believe that ARI had opposed the Iraq War which he calls it “this so-called war.”
+He uses the same technique as the Op-Ed “What We Owe Our Soldiers” which ARI used to republished each Veterans Day and Memorial Day.